 Johanna Möbus and Sarina Jabbusch are working on this project as PhD and Master student, respectively.

 AgroBioDiv is an interdisciplinary, participatory project funded by the Ministry of Science, Research and the Arts Baden-Württemberg, blending expertise in the fields of biology and political science to foster biodiversity within larger landscapes.
 The project aims to develop integrated strategies and political instruments for increasing biodiversity in Baden-Württemberg through organic agriculture for long-term sustainability.
 The biodiversity of agricultural fields will be measured and observed with farmers and conservationists in various case study regions.
 Applying discourse analysis, the problem definition of biodiversity loss will be examined within local political processes through observation of meetings and interviews with decision-makers.

-Laura Kellermann is working on this project as PhD student.
+Laura Kellermann and Charlene Marek are working on this project as PhD student.

 The project is funded by Ministry for Science, Research and the Arts of Baden-Württemberg

 Life in general, and plants in particular, adapt to a new environment on evolutionary time scales.
 Studying adaptation is essential if we aim at understanding how life persists in the face of changing environments, a topic of immediate relevance in today’s world.
 Within the Brassicaceae family the tribe Arabideae is one of the most prominent tribes and it displays parallel and convergent evolution at best with roughly 500 species Within this DFG funded project we are using comparative genomic approaches to seek for genomic footprints of parallel evolution of the plants morphospace explaining convergent phenotypes and also selected complex traits.

 With Mai 2022 Dr. Nora Walden has complemented our team.